 Demonstrate the cast a few times, explaining to your kids what you're doing at each step.
-Then, let them give it a try.
+Then, let them try it.
 You can all giggle at the first few attempts and then cheer together when the casts get better.
 If you give them tons of encouragement, young casters will get on board fast.

-Next, show your kids how to hold the rod it in front of them at around the 10 o'clock position, and watch for a bite.
+Next, show your kids how to hold the rod in front of them at the 10 o'clock position, and watch for a bite.

 You know that it's easy for kids to get distracted.
 One moment of boredom and you risk losing their attention.